thejohnfreeman/cupcake.cmake/README.md

 or every `.cpp` file under the directory `tests/<name>/`.

 The target is given an unspecified name.
-Tests are not exported or installed.
+Tests are not exported, meaning they are not installed.
 They are added to the list of tests run by [CTest][].
 The variable `this` is defined in the parent scope just as it is by [`cupcake_add_library()`](#cupcake_add_library) and for the same reason.